 SWON is a place-based program that embeds legal staff and community advocates directly in schools.
 The program was founded on the belief that no child should ever have to change schools because of an eviction, an infestation, or because their landlord refuses to make necessary repairs.

 “I had a whole SWAT team come to my door,” resident Lolita Evans said.

 SWON is the first program of it’s kind.
 By offering easy, local access to legal help to low-income residents, the SWON team has had a dramatic impact on student attrition rates, landlord responsiveness, and the overall quality of life for neighborhood residents.

 SWON began in 2016 with two staff members embedded in Thomasville Heights Elementary.
 In 2017, the program expanded to seven schools throughout Atlanta.

 As Gayle King commented after the piece aired, “I think we all need an Ayanna Jones-Lightsy in our lives.”

 “What’s Working” is an ongoing series that highlights innovations that are paying off across the country, from infrastructure to housing to education.

-As AVLF’s Communications Associate, Ashleigh helps Katie King with website content development, social media outreach, and various other forms of communication with our fiercely compassionate supporters.
+As AVLF’s Communications Associate, Ashleigh helps Lauren Frazier with website content development, social media outreach, and various other forms of communication with our fiercely compassionate supporters.
 Ashleigh is ever-eager to share the remarkable stories of our clients, and the impact of AVLF’s staff and volunteers on our community.